Aurelio Giorni

 Aurelio Carlo Pietro Teodoro Giorni (15 September 1895 – 23 September 1938) was an Italian-American pianist and composer.
-After immigrating to the United States in 1914, he toured the nation as a soloist and with the Elshuco Trio.
-He composed chamber music, orchestral music, études, as well as a sonata for piano and violoncello.
+After emigrating to the United States in 1914, he toured the nation as a soloist and with the Elshuco Trio.
+He composed chamber music, orchestral music, études, as well as a sonata for piano and cello.

 Early life

-Aurelio was born on September 15, 1895, in Perugia, Italy, the first of two sons born to Carlo Giuseppe Giorni, a Roman landscape painter, and Linda Bergner Giorni, an American mezzo-soprano.
+Aurelio was born on 15 September 1895, in Perugia, Italy, the first of two sons born to Carlo Giuseppe Giorni, a Roman landscape painter, and Linda Bergner Giorni, an American mezzo-soprano.
 Aurelio was the great-grandson of Danish sculptor Bertel Thorvaldsen.
 Aurelio's parents had him tutored privately at home until, at age 13, he attended Santa Cecilia Conservatory of Music and studied piano with Maestro Giovanni Sgambati and Ferruccio Busoni from 1909 to 1911.

 He performed joint recitals with his mother Linda as early as February 1908, when he was 12 years old.
-One such performance took place at the Hotel Excelsior in Rome on March 23, 1911.
+One such performance took place at the Hotel Excelsior in Rome on 23 March 1911.
 The press notice read as follows:The Giorni Concert at the Hotel Excelsior, attracted a very large number of ladies and gentlemen who are already aware of the unusual musical gifts possessed by Madame Linda Giorni & her son, Aurelio.All the numbers of the program were well received, and while the singing of Madame Giorni has been for several years the admiration of the Roman public, the remarkable interpretation give by Aurelio Giorni, (only 15 years old, and yet a composer of merit) added much to the novelty and interest.
 He played compositions by Bach, Chopin, Scarlatti and Sgambati in a manner which astonished and delighted the audience.
 His success was all the more marked because an unfortunate accident had happened to the piano, and the young musician was obliged to play without the use of the pedals.
 Madame Giorni sang arie & remanse by Haendel, Sgambati, Tschaikovsky, Brahms & Strauss, as well as compositions by Aurelio Giorni, who accompanied his mother on the piano.

 Aurelio graduated from Santa Cecilia before he turned 15, enabling him to enter the Meisterschule für Komposition (Master School for Composition) in Berlin in 1911.
 There he studied composition with German composer Engelbert Humperdinck and Russian-born pianist, conductor, and composer Ossip Gabrilowitsch.

 Aurelio was 16 when he returned to Rome to perform as a soloist.
 There, in 1912, Aurelio met his future wife, Helen Emerson Miller.
 Aurelio was known the "wonder child" of Carlo and Linda and was considered a remarkable pianist and composer at only 17 years old.

 Between 1913 and 1915 he toured Germany, Switzerland, the Netherlands, and Scandinavia.